What is Cost of Debt?

 Estimating the Cost of Debt: YTM

 There are two common ways of estimating the cost of debt.
 The first approach is to look at the current yield to maturity or YTM of a company’s debt.
 If a company is public, it can have observable debt in the market.
-An example would be a straight bond that makes regular interests payments and pays back the principal at maturity.
-This approach is widely used when the company being analyzed has a simple capital structure, where it does not have multiple tranches of debt, including subordinated debt or senior debt for example, with each having significantly different interest rates.
+An example would be a straight bond that makes regular interest payments and pays back the principal at maturity.
+This approach is widely used when the company being analyzed has a simple capital structure, where it does not have multiple tranches of debt, including subordinated debt or senior debt, for example, with each having significantly different interest rates.